 - A love of horses and some access to horses locally

-- Some research required throughout plus a willingness to learn.
-To complete the final assignment you will require the free Adobe Acrobat Reader app – see below.
+- To complete the final assignment you will require the free Adobe Acrobat Reader app – see below.

 - Instalment payments: Standing order set up is required prior to activation.
 Detailed form is provided when you complete checkout of first instalment payment.